BEFORE

 COMMENTS ON LIFE AFTER DEATH AND NIHILISM

 This is a very important topic.
-For that reason we have written a separate essay on the subject for those who have yet not read our book.
+For that reason we have written a separate essay on the subject, primarily for those who have yet not read our book.
 It is available at www.ws5.com/nihilism.
 It duplicates some materials that are included in other topics in the comments and sections in our book.
 Please excuse the redundancy.
 Because many modern philosophies attempt to avoid nihilism, it is important that you recognize the rational and logical conclusions that accompany death without life after death, a "nihilistic" death.

 Also, here are some additional comments: